dimforge/nalgebra.rs/docs/about.md

 paying anything (see the [BSD-3 licence](https://github.com/sebcrozet/nalgebra/blob/master/LICENSE)).
-Recurrent donations, even the smallest, are the best way to encourage the dedication of a significant amount of time for open source activites.
+Recurrent donations, even the smallest, are the best way to encourage the dedication of a significant amount of time for open source activities.
 You may use Patreon (first button, monthly donations only) or Liberapay (second button, weekly, monthly, or yearly donations):
 <div style="text-align:center">